twuamartin42/Realizing-Groups/README.md

 # Realizing-Groups

 ## Project Overview
-This is a repository for the research project Structures of Groups of order 2^n Realized by Groups of Units with code is dedicated to compute examples of generators for the groups U(m) with order up to 2^15.
+This is a repository for the research project A Study on the Variety of Structures of Groups of Units of Order 2^n with code is dedicated to compute examples of generators for the groups U(m) with order up to 2^15.

 ## Example of use with Python Algorithm: